Wednesday, October 30, 2024

 The distinction between what is called a lemma or a theorem in Mathlib is not precise.
 Ultimately it doesn't matter as both are used in the same way.

 Searching for suitable lemmas and theorems in Mathlib is currently not ideal.
 Many do conform to a naming convention, which helps.
-The exercise at the end provides a opportunity to practice finding a lemma using the naming convention.
+The exercise at the end provides an opportunity to practice finding a lemma using the naming convention.

 Easy Exercise